deckbox/wordpress_mtg_tooltips/readme.txt

 === Magic the Gathering Card Tooltips ===
-Contributors: grimdonkey
+Contributors: grimdonkey, BrentClark
 Tags: magic the gathering, deckbox, MtG, tcg, ccg, magic, cards, tooltips Requires at least: 2.8.6
 Tested up to: 3.0.1
-Stable tag: 2.0.0
+Stable tag: 3.0.0

 Easily transform Magic the Gathering card names into links that show the card image in a tooltip when hovering over them.
 You can also quickly create deck listings.